KevinHake/randnumthing/Readme.md

-# "Simple" Random Number Server in C++ with Python-Bokeh Gui Client
+# Random Number Server in C++ with Python-Bokeh Gui Client

 Here is my version of a Client-Server according to the requirements of the coding challenge:
 - Write a C++ program to generate a random number once per sec.